d-car/burgertime/README.md

 - Install dependencies by typing "npm i" in your terminal.

+- Use the schema.sql and seeds.sql files located in the "db" directory to create and populate the database.

 - Run "node server.js" in terminal.

 - Navigate to "http://localhost:8080" in your browser

+- Follow the steps outlined in "Running the App"

 # Tech Utilized
 - Node.js